s1kruge/was/README.md

 was
 ===

-Its a new verb.
-"Was it"
+It's a new verb.
+"Was it" Was it fuzzy?
+Probably not.

 Description:
 ============

 Stupid simple but useful tool to move a file/files or directory and move it/them back later.
 Once you have this, you'll use it often,